Centrality of Politics

 To put Pakistan and its politics on a relatively less cantankerous political path, the Prime Minister in the opening months of 2021 must consider moving along the following lines.

 Broadly speaking the government, the opposition, the institutions, and the judiciary must all function within the given constitutional parameters.
 For this, the following steps must be initiated by the incumbent government in partnership with the opposition.

-Critical Committees: Number of Constitutional bodies need to be set up for regular coordination and consultation between key policymakers and implementors, within the government, in essential areas of finance and commerce, social sector, trade, internal security, foreign policy, etc. And they must be convened regularly.
+Critical Committees: A number of Constitutional bodies need to be set up for regular coordination and consultation between key policymakers and implementors, within the government, in essential areas of finance and commerce, social sector, trade, internal security, foreign policy, etc. And they must be convened regularly.
 This coordination is essential to prevent the damaging silo-slicing of policy-making, leading to government teams working as divided groups instead of a united unit pursuing common connected objectives.

 Critical Security Conversations: Using various platforms laid down in the Constitution, the Rules of Business convened by the exercising Executive Authority; security conversations on essential matters of security between key elected leadership and the military high command must be held regularly.
 Security matters, as laid down by the successive government, and more so, this government includes military and economic security and kinetic and non-kinetic threats.

 Conversations, accordingly, must include all relevant stakeholders.
 Regular conversations are necessary given the dynamic context in which Pakistan is located, which requires rapid response to changing situations.
 Also, long gaps in meetings often lead to distrust and misunderstanding between the elected offices and the military command.
 These regular meetings also establish the legitimate and constitutional authority of elected leadership in the country’s power paradigm.